 - Mistakes – We all make them even when writing paper checks.
 If you make a mistake (wrong person’s name, wrong date, or wrong amount), you shouldn’t cross out on the paper check.
 Instead, void it and start again.
 Don’t ever leave a check with a mistake on it without canceling it.
 That’s like leaving a blank check for someone to do what they want with.

 You don’t need to go to the bank to get a voided check.
 You use the next one in line in your checkbook.
 For example, if you just wrote check #125, the next one in line, check #126 would be your voided check to send to whoever needs the information to set you up on direct deposit or direct debit.

 If you don’t have any checks left, you have a few other options when determining how to get a voided check:

-- Counter check – Most banks print checks on demand if you ask.
+- Counter check – Most banks and credit unions print checks on demand if you ask.
 There may be a charge for it, so check with your bank.

 - Deposit slip – If your checkbook included preprinted deposit slips, ask if that is acceptable.
 It contains the same information your checks provide.

 - Letter from the bank – Your bank may also write a letter on their letterhead that includes your banking information.

 It’s easy to learn how to write a void check.
 Pull out the next check in your checkbook and write its check number down in your check register.